Kanban Fundamentals & the “Kanban vs Scrum” Decision Tree

 PracticePurpose

-Visualize the workflowMake invisible work visible, expose bottlenecks
+Visualize the workflowMake invisible work visible; expose bottlenecks and handoffs.

-Limit Work in Progress (WIP)Prevent over‑commitment; enable smooth flow
+Limit Work in Progress (WIP)Prevent overload; improve focus; reduce cycle time.

-Improve collaboratively, evolve experimentallyUse data + scientific thinking to iterate
+Improve collaboratively, evolve experimentallyUse data + small experiments to evolve process without breaking trust.

 Kanban’s Key Metrics & Tools

-• Throughput; count work items completed per time unit.
+• Throughput; count items completed per time unit.

 • WIP; your operational thermostat.